urartian/loopback4-odata/README.md

 - Provides `$metadata` endpoint.
 - Simple developer experience with decorators.

-Currently in **phase 2.1** — CRUD endpoints are backed by LoopBack repositories, metadata remains placeholder while the surface stabilises.
+Currently in **phase 2.2** — CRUD endpoints are backed by LoopBack repositories and `$metadata` exposes generated CSDL; relations & advanced features remain in progress.

 ---